-Changes to laws and regulations could have a material impact on the cost of doing business.

-or local levels are responsible for setting detailed standards and ensuring that all employees are aware of and comply with regulations and laws specific and relevant to their roles.
+Unilever is committed to complying with the laws and regulations of the countries in which we operate.
+In specialist areas, the relevant teams at global, regional or local levels are responsible for setting detailed standards and ensuring that all employees are aware of and comply with regulations and laws specific and relevant to their roles.

 Our legal and regulatory specialists are heavily involved in monitoring and reviewing our practices to provide reasonable assurance that we remain aware of and in line with all relevant laws and legal obligations.
+Similarly, our litigation specialists are equipped to protect, defend and advance Unilever's interests in civil litigation.